Applicants & Licensees / Bylaws and Ordinances

 A municipality cannot prohibit conversion of a facility from medical to adult use.

-Zoning bylaws or ordinances are not permitted to operate to prevent the conversion of a MTC licensed or registered not later than July 1, 2017 that is engaged in the cultivation, manufacture or sale of marijuana or marijuana products to an ME for adult use engaged in the same type of activity.
+Zoning bylaws, ordinances, or local rules are not permitted to prevent the conversion of an MTC licensed or registered no later than July 1, 2017, that is engaged in the cultivation, manufacture or sale of marijuana or marijuana products to an ME for adult use engaged in the same type of activity.

-A municipality may restrict the number of Marijuana Establishments in its locality.
+A municipality may restrict the number of MEs in its locality.

-MEs may not be within 500 feet of a school.
+MEs and MTCs may not be within 500 feet of a school.

 A municipality may regulate, by bylaw or ordinance, signage regarding marijuana-related uses.

-However, the ordinance or bylaw may not impose a standard more restrictive than those applied to retail establishments selling alcoholic beverages within the municipality.
+A municipality may regulate signage for MTCs and MEs.
+However, the ordinance or bylaw may not impose a standard more restrictive than that applied to retail establishments selling alcoholic beverages within the municipality and may not violate the protected free speech protections under the First Amendment to the United States Constitution.

 A municipality cannot prohibit the transportation of marijuana or marijuana products through its locality.

-Cities and towns also cannot adopt ordinances or by-laws that make the transportation of marijuana or marijuana products unreasonably impracticable.
+Municipalities also cannot adopt ordinances or bylaws that make the transportation of marijuana or marijuana products unreasonably impracticable.

 For More Information